InSyncWithFoo/pyright-for-pycharm/README.md

 * Tests have not been written, and manual tests have only been performed on Windows.
 * There are no documentations; the UX might be terrible for some.
-* Since `ExternalAnnotator` implementations are only called after all other annotators have run, expect a major delay between checks.
+* Since `ExternalAnnotator`s are only called after all other annotators have run, expect a major delay (up to a few seconds) between checks.

 Use at your own risk.